Pratap-chauhan/socketIntergrationBackend/README.md

 For real-time purpose , used socket.io module and node framework is express

 Port number(default) : 4000

-so the server will run on localhost:4000
+so the server will run on localhost:4000;

 For DataBase :

-MongoDb used
+MongoDb used :

-Url (default) : mongodb://localhost:27017/heartbeats
+Url (default) : mongodb://localhost:27017/heartbeats;

 Steps for Running the project on local Server:

-npm install
+npm install;

-npm install -g pm2
+npm install -g pm2;

-gulp
+gulp;

 Steps for Running the project For Prod:

-npm install
+npm install;

-npm install -g pm2
+npm install -g pm2;

-npm start
+npm start;

 Used TypeScript for controllers and services.